f5devcentral/f5-rseries-training/docs/rseries_performance_and_sizing.rst

 ==============================

-rSeries appliances are a new generation of hardware using the latest Intel CPU's for processing in addition to FPGA's.
+rSeries appliances are a new generation of hardware using the latest Intel CPU's for processing in addition to FPGA's (On the r10000 and r5000 Series).
 Intel CPU’s perform SSL processing and compression offload as was done with previous generation BIG-IP solutions such as iSeries and the VIPRION B4450.
 Older VIPRION blades such as the B2100, B2150, & B2250 use Intel processing, but use Cavium Nitrox for SSL offload.
 The newer generation Intel chipsets provide more modern SSL cipher support and can offload ECC (Elliptical Curve) based ciphers in hardware, which most previous generations of VIPRION blades could not.

 In addition to more modern Intel chipsets, the mid-range and high-end rSeries appliances also have extensive FPGA support.
 The r2000 and r4000 rSeries models do not support FPGA's and instead perfrom these functions in software.
 In previous generations of F5 hardware the ePVA was used to offload varying workloads from FASTL4 to DDoS mitigation, and that functionality is brought forward and expanded upon in the new generation of rSeries hardware.